alexandrokatayama/rosrt_rt2/README.md

 rosrt_rt2 is a packege of ROS node to manipulate RT.works' robot assist walker RT.2.
 This explains how to use it.

+**NOTE:RT.works does not support using RT.2 with ROS.
+This may break the product and it is not covered by warranty.**

 # Preparation

 ## Hardware